-The ongoing transmission of the COVID-19 virus emphasizes the importance of keeping homes and workplaces clean and safe.
+The ongoing transmission of the COVID-19 virus emphasizes the importance of disinfection in Singapore to keep homes and workplaces clean and safe.
 Fortunately, washing and disinfecting surfaces minimizes the risk of illness spreading significantly.

 However, before you start, you must ensure that you adopt the right mindset.
 Cleaning entails a significant expenditure of time, effort, and money, to mention a few.
 While we all make compromises from time to time, it’s good to remember that poor sanitation and disinfection practices might impede your capacity to complete tasks quickly.
 On a more serious note, they can potentially cause long-term irrevocable damage to your health and property.